Ethaisa123/Spotisaber/README.md

 ### what is Couldn't write token to cache at: .cache
 Couldn't write token to cache at: .cache is a known error that does not effect the programm feel free to ignore it
-### MAKE SURE YOU HAVE PYTHON 3 DOWNOADED FROM THE MIROSOFT STORE
+### IMPORTAT: make sure you have python 3 installed from the microsoft store! (https://www.microsoft.com/store/productId/9P7QFQMJRFP7)

 #### dont do anything bad like spamming the servers yadda yadda